XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 This demonstrates that a simpler transaction paying less XRP can be more likely to get into the open ledger, or be sorted earlier in the queue than a more complex transaction paying more XRP.

+### Load Fee

+Each rippled server maintains a minimum cost threshold based on its current load.
+If you submit a transaction with a fee that is lower than the current load-based transaction cost of the rippled server, the server neither applies nor relays the transaction to its peers.
+A transaction is very unlikely to survive the consensus process unless its transaction fee value meets the requirements of a majority of servers.

 ### Reference Transaction